 She took it, felt a spasm of desire jolt through her as they touched.
 She saw him shudder and knew he was feeling it too.

 "This is going to be hard," she whispered.

 "Oh, we're long past that."
 He grinned sheepishly as she looked down.
 He was right; they were long past that.

 "Make it boring, huh?"
-She crawled into the bed, felt his hands run over her backside, heard the crowd sigh.
-"Oh god, do that again."
+She crawled into the bed and felt his hands run over her backside; the crowd sighed.
+"Oh God, do that again."